krrr/TSI/README.md

-This comes from the metacircular evaluator in SICP chapter 4.1, you can compare between tags to see how it grows.
+TSI is originally based on the metacircular evaluator in SICP chapter 4, and it can run the metacircular evaluator.
+You can compare between tags to see how it grows.

 Run interactive mode:
 ```sh